brennanaba/ABlooper/README.md

 pred.write_predictions_in_pdb_format(output_path)
 ```

 Two pretrained models are available.
-The default predicts CDRs defined by the Chothia numbering scheme.
+The default predicts CDRs defined by the Chothia numbering scheme (This is the model described in the paper).
 To get predictions of CDRs defined by the IMGT numbering scheme use:

 ```python
 pred = CDR_Predictor(input_path, chains = ("H", "L"), model = 'imgt')